-The LAHAINA SHOW, which opened in 1999 at Maui Theater, is an enchanting musical staged in a multi-million dollar, state-of-the-art theater built specifically to house the production.
+The LAHAINA SHOW, which opened in 1999 at MAUI THEATER, is an ENCHANTING MUSICAL staged in a multi-million-dollar, state-of-the-art theater built specifically to house the production.
 It is one of those few-and-far-between shows that pulls off the unimaginable— entertainment that appeals to audiences of all ages without losing its artistic integrity.

 The performance and theater design promote a sense of intimacy and interaction with the audience.
-Hula is blended with Cirque du Soleil-tinged acrobatic feats and modern dance.
+Hula is blended with Cirque du Soleil-tinged ACROBATIC FEATS and MODERN DANCE.
 Rich costumes, lighting and stage design are woven together into a filigree of images drawn from Hawaiian legend and history.

 The $9.5 million theater, located at 878 Front St. in Lahaina, seats 680 people and features a ROTATING STAGE and MULTI-MEDIA PRESENTATION CAPABILITIES.
 Performances are staged at 6:30 p.m.
 Tuesday through Saturday.
 Call (808) 856-7900 for reservations.